 Overview

 Bento and Encharge both focus on SaaS email marketing but take fundamentally different approaches.
-Bento offers transparent pricing at $0.01/contact with all features included.
-Encharge provides enterprise-grade automation at a premium price point with advanced capabilities.
+Bento offers a simpler behavioral email model.
+Encharge provides enterprise-grade automation with more advanced capabilities.
 See our Bento and Encharge comparisons for more context.

 Automation Capabilities